About Petit Jean State Park

 1934

-Petit Jean VCC camp came in second in the district after Roaring River in Missouri.
-That was number 2 out of more than 200 camps.
-(Morrilton Democrat)
+Petit Jean VCC camp came in second (out of 200) in the district after Roaring River in Missouri.

-A sign was erected in Morrilton that read “Petit Jean State Park Emergency Conservation Work Under Direction National Park Service Department of Interior 15 miles.”
-(Morrilton Democrat)
+A Morrilton sign is erected that reads “Petit Jean State Park Emergency Conservation Work Under Direction National Park Service Department of Interior 15 miles.”

 1935